5 Steps to New Year Homestead Planning

-After the weeds die back (probably February), I will remove the tarp and lay down newspapers in its place.
+After the weeds die back (probably in February), I will remove the tarp and lay down newspapers in their place.
 The newspapers will then be covered by 6 inches of compost and then topped with wood chips in preparation for my 2022 Back to Eden garden.

 There will be two areas used for garden space.
 One vegetable garden in the backyard and an herb garden to the side of the house.
 I plan to grow mostly salad veggies, herbs, and flowers (for medicinal, culinary, and ornamental uses).

 My compost pile will need to be turned and added to throughout the year.
 Worms should be added to speed up the decomposition process.

 All of these plans will go into my printed Homestead Garden Planner so I can keep track and hold myself accountable.

 In 2023, my gardens will be filled with only a few types of vegetables and flowers.
 I always go overboard, but I am trying very hard this year to stick to practical and intentional varieties for my family.
 Corn, Beans, potatoes, salad veggies, and herbs will be the bulk of it.

 I also realized that the wood chips I used last year were way too fine (almost sawdust) and that prevented water from reaching the roots like it needed to.
 This year, I will use larger chips.

 Living on a small lot in town isn’t going to stop me from raising my own meat and eggs.
 I just had a new chicken coop built for me (I was too pregnant to try building my own again this year) and I am so excited to use it starting in the early spring.